Modesto Dog Bite Lawyer

-You need to be aware of the statute of limitations for a dog bite injury lawsuit.
+You must know the statute of limitations for a dog bite injury lawsuit.
 In California, the statute of limitations is two years, starting from the date of the dog attack.
-It is important that your lawsuit is filed within this two-year period.
+Your suit must be filed within these two years.
 Waiting any longer puts your entire case at risk of getting dismissed by a judge.

 Filing a dog bite injury claim can be complicated.
 There are evidentiary records that need to be obtained, witnesses that need to be interviewed, court documents that need to be filed, a pre-trial discovery that needs to be conducted, and so forth.
-An experienced Modesto dog bite lawyer can help you deal with insurance companies and the courts so that you can focus on your recovery.
+An experienced Modesto dog bite lawyer can help you deal with insurance companies and the courts to focus on your recovery.

-If you or someone you love has been hurt in a dog attack, please call our experienced Modesto dog bite attorneys today at (209) 227-1931 or (800) 404-5400 for free and friendly advice with no obligation.
-I can also be reached via my website, AutoAccident.com.
+If you or someone you love has been hurt in a dog attack, please call our experienced Modesto dog bite attorneys today at (209) 227-1931 or (800) 404-5400 to schedule a free consultation at our Modesto office: